 - 2.7 The Administration Division assumes the primary responsibility for financial, personnel and general resources management. - 2.8 The Information and Public Relations Division is responsible for LD's overall strategy on publicity and public relations.
-It mounts extensive publicity and explains the policy and work of LD to the public through the media, and coordinates the production of publications. - 2.9 The International Liaison Division oversees matters relating to the application of International Labour Conventions in HKSAR, participation in the activities of the International Labour Organisation, and liaison with labour administration authorities in the Mainland and other places.
-Besides, the division manages the departmental reference library, collects information pertaining to labour administration and provides secretariat support to the Labour Advisory Board (LAB). - 2.10 The Prosecutions Division and the Legal Services Division help enforce relevant legislation by instituting prosecutions against suspected offenders.
+It mounts extensive publicity and explains the policy and work of LD to the public through the media, and co-ordinates the production of publications.

+- 2.9 The International Liaison Division oversees matters relating to the application of International Labour Conventions in Hong Kong, participation in the activities of the International Labour Organisation, and liaison with labour administration authorities in the Mainland and other places.
+It also provides secretariat support to the Labour Advisory Board (LAB). - 2.10 The Prosecutions Division and the Legal Services Division help enforce relevant legislation by instituting prosecutions against suspected offenders.
 Major statistics on prosecution work are at Figure 2.1. - 2.11 The Occupational Safety and Health Training Centre organises and coordinates training and development activities for staff of the Occupational Safety and Health Branch. - 2.12 The Information Technology Management Division offers support to the development and management of information technology services. - 2.13 The Staff Training and Development Division is responsible for staff training and development of the Labour Administration Branch as well as coordinating training activities. - 2.14 An organisation chart of LD is set out at Figure 2.2.